fanisvl/pilot/README.md

 or it could be due biased data in the stereo calibration process.

 A more diverse set of test examples should be considered in order to make any conclusions and thus a better ground truth data collection pipeline should be established.
-Ground truth data can be obtained using LiDAR measurments, or a simulation.
+Ground truth data can be obtained using LiDAR measurments, or simulation.

 Less SIFT features could be correlated with less accurate estimations, as they are more prone to calibration inaccuracies and background features, but again more examples would have to be gathered to make that conclusion. \